thanpolas/thanpolas.github.com/_posts/jekyll/2012-12-12-jekyll-code-highlight-and-line-numbers-problem-solved.md

 Setting up my new webpage and blog, [thanpol.as][thanpol.as], using [Jekyll][jekyll] proved to be a bit more cumbersome than expected.
 Specifically with syntax highlighting.
 To get it just right, I had to create a custom plugin just to wrap the generated markup in a block container.

-As a concequence i had to let go of directly deploying the Jekyll repository to [Github pages][github.pages] and resort to pushing the static generated website instead.
+As a consequence i had to let go of directly deploying the Jekyll repository to [Github pages][github.pages] and resort to pushing the static generated website instead.
 It strikes me as odd that, what I believed to be a trivial task, proved to be so hard and what I discovered that was required for highlighting to work, was not offered as an option from [Jekyll][jekyll].
 So finally, i ended up fixing the problem with Javascript.

 ## Syntax Highlighting Options